 - 1. Ensuring the protection and enhancement of a hierarchy of habitats sites through the plan, including national and international sites, and ensuring new development avoids or mitigates any generated impacts from the plan's strategy (including through the Habitat Regulations Assessment and Essex Coast RAMS) - 2.
 Designating for protection areas of land of locally important wildlife or geological value as a local wildlife site or local geological site respectively where they meet the criteria for inclusion, having regard to the Local Wildlife Sites review - 3.
 Ensuring that the plan delivers net gains for biodiversity alongside new development, including to: - a.
-Require new developments to secure biodiversity net gain on-site, such as through new habitat creation or incorporation of wildlife-compatible measures - b.
+Require new developments to secure biodiversity net gain on-site, such as - b.
 Requiring new developments to contribute to off-site biodiversity net gain projects, such as habitat creation or restoration at existing wildlife sites